 Recycling has even led to the creation of employment in the recycling and manufacturing industry.
-One such innovative startup is Isidore Electronics Recycling which employs ex-cons to recycle e-waste, giving them an opportunity to break away from the prison system, reports Forbes.
+One such innovative startup is Isidore Electronics Recycling which employs ex-cons to recycle e-waste.
+Thereby giving them an opportunity to break away from the prison system, reports Forbes.

 Recycling facilities run by organizations like SIMS Metal Management buy scrap metal and unused electronics which are then properly recycled.
 Sims is located in several cities across the United States from Redwood City, CA to Richmond, VA.

 Over 60 percent of people in the survey said they don’t recycle.
 That shows that there’s a lack of awareness about recycling and a definite need to get more people to recycle.
 In a study conducted by the University of Alberta, psychology is a lot to blame for people not recycling- there’s a need to change people’s perception of usefulness!
 To know what items can be recycled; here’s a list of common recyclable materials that you should not throw away after use.
 Let’s work towards reducing waste- almost everything can be recycled!

 4. 25 Percent Said They Would RecycleMore If They Were Told That Recycling Was Good For The Economy

 Only 1 in 4 respondents said they would recycle for the growth of the economy, but more people need to be aware of the economic benefits to the country that recycling brings.
 Recycling is great for the economy, a study released by the Institute of Scrap Recycling Industries (ISRI) shows.